Interpretable Almost Matching Exactly for Causal Inference: ALMOST MATCHING EXACTLY (AME) FRAMEWORK

 Throughout we make SUTVA and ignorability assumptions \citep{Rubin1980stuva}.
 The goal is to match treatment and control units on as many relevant covariates as possible.
-Relevance of covariate $j$ is denoted by $w_j\geq 0$ and it is determined using a hold-out training set.
-Either $w_j$'s can be fixed beforehand or adjusted \textit{dynamically} using a for-loop inside the algorithm. \\
+Relevance of covariate $j$ is denoted by $w_j\geq 0$ and it is determined using a hold-out training set. $w_j$'s can either be fixed beforehand or adjusted dynamically inside the algorithm (see Full-AME in Section \ref{sec:adaptive}).

-Assuming that we have a fixed weight $w_j$ for each covariate $j$, we would like to find a match for each treatment unit $t$ that \textit{matches at least one control unit on as many relevant covariates as possible}.
-Thus we consider the following matching problem:
+For now, assuming that we have a fixed nonnegative weight $w_j$ for each covariate $j$, we would like to find a match for each treatment unit $t$ that \textit{matches at least one control unit on as many relevant covariates as possible}.
+Thus we consider the following problem: